omardtl24/TMP_2C_swarch/data/postgres/README.md

 ## 🛠️ Notes

-- Passwords must be stored securely using a cryptographic hash function.
 - The `external_doc_id` in the `Expenses` table links to a document stored in a **NoSQL database** which contains the detailed expense record.